-Bill has practiced mindfulness for over forty years and has been fortunate to meet some of the most significant visionaries of our time, including Osho.
+Bill has practiced mindfulness for over forty years.
 He has been poisoned, almost blown up in Northern Ireland, India (twice), and Israel and is pleasantly surprised that he is still alive.
 Most mornings he awakens with the thought "what can possibly go right?"

 Bill is a former director of the Tasmanian Chamber of Commerce & Industry (Australia), which he helped turn around from an embarrassing $800K loss to break-even in eighteen months.
 He has also served on the board of the International Coach Federation of Australasia, is an ICF certified coach and an active member of Rotary whose motto is service above self.

 Bill divides his time between Hobart, Tasmania, and London, UK.
 To date, he has written nine books on business transformation including Turning up for Life (Lulu 2011) and The Lost Art of How to Find Things (2016).